xcore/sw_gpio_examples/doc/programming.rst

 Structure
 +++++++++

-All of the files required for operation are located in the ``app_sk_gpio_eth_combo_demo/src`` directory.
-The files to be included for use of required components are:
+All the files required for operation are located in the app_sk_gpio_eth_combo_demo/src directory.
+The files to be included for use of the dependent components are:

 .. list-table::
-    :header-rows: 2
+    :header-rows: 1

     * - File
       - Description